chebfun/chebsite/docs/functions/chebfun2/minandmax2.md

 ---
-title: """minandmax2"""
+title: "minandmax2"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """minandmax2"""
+function_name: "minandmax2"
-snippet: """Find global minimum and maximum of a CHEBFUN2."""
+snippet: "Find global minimum and maximum of a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- MINANDMAX2   Find global minimum and maximum of a CHEBFUN2.
+<pre class="help-text"> MINANDMAX2   Find global minimum and maximum of a CHEBFUN2.
     Y = minandmax2(F) returns the minimum and maximum value of a CHEBFUN2 over its domain.
 Y is a vector of length 2 such that Y(1) = min(f(x,y)) and Y(2) = max(f(x,y)).